jaceva/bfs-code/README.md

 2. Get the Test Tree
 3. Initialize BFS Function and Test
 4. The Frontier
-5. Enter the Frontier Loop to Find the Value
+5. Into the Loop to Find the Value
 6. Don't Forget the Children
 7. Review